desyn8686/Tudo/README.md

 python3 tudo-edit.py
 ```

-You should now see a screen that looks like this:
+You should now see a screen that looks something like this:
 ![Image](/misc/empty_manager.png "A fresh start with Tudo")

-Your colors probably won't look like this, and some of them may be hard to read.
-This is a necessary future fix, and is on the list!
-Moving on:

-Almost all of the keybinds in tudo are a single key, or Shift-key.
-It is telling you to push the 'N' (shift-n) key to create a new list.

 Now you'll have one brand new list on the screen.
+The screen can only show four lists at a time,
-From here, I'll just leave you with a list of keybinds.
+but the screen can also scroll to the left or right.
+From here, I'll leave you with a list of keybinds.
 Thank you for trying out Tudo, and if you have any questions, respond in the project forum and I can try to help you out!

 #### Keybinds